Healthy Corner Stores

 - Metro Health’s Community Health Workers helped recruit stores and spread the word to neighborhood residents.

-- River City Produce provided produce and training in produce handling, and reports on quantities delivered.
+- River City Produce and now Big State Produce deliver produce and training in produce handling, and report on quantities delivered.

-- The Compost Queens collected unsold produce for use in urban farm soils, and reports on what is removed.
+- The Compost Queens collected unsold produce for use in urban farm soils, and reported on what was removed.

 - The San Antonio Food Bank provided nutrition, health and wellness education through culinary demos featuring the seasonal produce available in the stores.

-- The Food Policy Council of San Antonio helped coordinate the partnerships, and advocated for new locations and ultimately extending the program to other council districts.
+- The Food Policy Council of San Antonio helped coordinate the partnerships and advocated for new locations.

 Our Original Proposal to City Council